Lancia Rally 037: 037 Stradale

+Produced between 1982 and 1984, the Lancia 037 Stradale is the road-going version of the legendary Lancia 037 rally car, developed to compete in the FIA Group B World Rally Championship.

-Homologation requirements for the World Rally Championship's Group B mandated Lancia to produce at minimum 200 verifiable road-going examples in order to compete with the 037.
-207 037 Stradale (Italian for "road going/for the road") cars are known to have been produced from 1982 through 1984.
-This road-going 037 variant was equipped with an Abarth-developed DOHC 2.0-litre (1,995 cc) 16-valve Inline-four engine, mated to an Abarth Volumex Roots-type supercharger generating 205 hp-metric at 7,000 rpm.
-It was capable of pushing the car to over 220 km/h and to 60 mph from a standstill in 5.8 seconds.
+Homologation requirements for the World Rally Championship's Group B mandated Lancia to produce at minimum 200 verifiable road-going examples in order to allow the 037 to compete.
+207 examples of the 037 Stradale (Italian for "road going/for the road") cars are known to have been produced from 1982 through 1984.
+This road-going 037 variant was equipped with an Abarth-developed DOHC 2.0-litre (1,995 cc) 16-valve straight-four engine, mated to an Abarth Volumex Roots-type supercharger generating 205 hp-metric at 7,000 rpm and 166 lbft of torque at 5000 rpm.
+It was capable of pushing the car to over 220 km/h and to 60 mph from a standstill in 7.0 seconds.
+The Lancia 037 Stradale is the road-going version of the legendary Lancia 037 rally car, developed to compete in the FIA Group B World Rally Championship.
+Produced between 1982 and 1984.